 How do we handle employees who refuse to adopt AI tools?

 First, identify the resistance pattern — fear, distrust, inertia, or something else.
 Each takes a different counter.
 If someone still refuses after genuine support, the question becomes structural: is AI proficiency a job requirement for the role?
 If yes, treat it like any other required skill.
-If not, redirect the energy to the willing majority and stop trying to convert hostages.
+If not, redirect the energy to the willing majority and stop trying to convert holdouts.

 Do AI champion programs actually work or are they just internal marketing?